Swedish Model Anna Nystrom Flaunts Fit Figure In A Curve-Hugging Dress: ‘Creamy Colors’

-The image captured Anna posing directly in the center of the frame.
-A geotag in the post indicated that she was in Stockholm, Sweden.
+Anna was captured posing directly at the center of the frame.
+According to her geotag, she was in Stockholm, Sweden.
 She had her figure turned in profile, popping her booty back to accentuate her curves.
 Anna bent both arms at her elbows as she looked toward the ground with her lips slightly parted.
 The model rocked a sexy dress that was tight on every inch of her body, hugging her curves in all the right ways.

 Fans have not been shy about showering the image with love, and it’s already earned more than 7,8000 likes and 100 comments in a matter of minutes.
 Most social media users were quick to applaud Anna on her amazing figure, while a few more used emoji instead of words to express their love.